Skip to Content

 • One of the finest small-mid-sized spinning reels on the market

-• Very smooth reel with great drag starting at 22 lbs.
+• It’s a very smooth reel with great drag starting at 22 lbs.

 • Very high level of manufacturing with quality thru and thru

-• Super lightweight for its size and drag rating.
+• It is super lightweight for its size and drag rating.

-The Daiwa Certate LT reel is an all-around winner and is available HERE.
+The Daiwa Certate LT reel is an all-around winner!

 Features